ViswanathaSwamy-PK-TechSkillz-Academy/learn-doe-algos/src/j1bwmfinddifference/Notes.md

 1. **main.go**:

-   - The `main` function initializes two example strings (`str1` and `str2`).
+   - Contains the `main` function that initializes lists of string pairs.
+   - Iterates over these lists, calling the `extraCharacterIndex` function for each pair.
-   - It calls the `FindDifferenceIndex` function with these strings and prints the result.
+   - Prints the strings and the index of the extra character.

 2. **find_difference.go**:
-   - The `FindDifferenceIndex` function first determines which string is longer.
-   - It then uses the XOR operation to find the extra character.
+   - Contains the `extraCharacterIndex` function which uses XOR to find the extra character.
+   - It iterates through both strings, XOR-ing all characters.
-   - Finally, it iterates through the longer string to find and return the index of the extra character.
+   - It then determines which string is longer and finds the index of the extra character in that string using `strings.Index`.

-This implementation assumes that one string has exactly one extra character compared to the other, as stated in the problem.
-If the input guarantees are different, additional error handling might be necessary.
+This structure separates the main logic from the function, making the code cleaner and more modular.
+You can now compile and run these files together to see the result.